19hours/sg-statutes/Acts/Medical Registration Act.md

 (b) entitled to all the privileges of registered medical practitioners under this Act.

-[55

 ### Composition of offences

-66A\.—(1) The Medical Council may, in its discretion, compound any offence under this Act which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum not exceeding —
+66A\.—(1) The Medical Council may, in its discretion, compound any offence under this Act which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum not exceeding the lower of the following:

-(a) one half of the amount of the maximum fine that is prescribed for the offence; or
+(a) one‑half of the amount of the maximum fine that is prescribed for the offence;

-(b) $5,000,
+(b) $5,000.

-whichever is the lower.
+[1/2010]

 (2) On payment of such sum of money, no further proceedings shall be taken against that person in respect of the offence.

+[1/2010]

 (3) The Medical Council may, with the approval of the Minister, make regulations to prescribe the offences which may be compounded.

+[1/2010]

 (4) All sums collected under this section shall be paid into the funds of the Medical Council.

-[1/2010 wef 01/12/2010]
+[1/2010]

 ### Duty of medical practitioner to inform Medical Council of medical practitioners who are unfit to practise